Fairooz-Tasnim/Eniexe/README.md

 # ENIEXE

-> A modern agency website built to showcase creative and digital services.
+> A modern agency website showcasing digital marketing, graphic design, web development, and video editing services.

 ## 📌 Overview

-ENIEXE is a modern agency website designed for a digital service agency.
+ENIEXE is a modern and responsive agency website created for a digital service agency.
+It showcases the agency's services, portfolio, client work, and contact information through a clean and user-friendly interface.

-The website presents the agency's services, portfolio, information, and contact details in a clean and responsive interface.
+The website is designed to provide visitors with a clear overview of ENIEXE's digital services while maintaining a professional and modern visual experience.

 ## 🛠️ Technologies Used